How does it develop?

 There are many different types of womb cancer.
 Some are linked to genetic causes, others to hormones, but the majority occur with no obvious cause.

-A hormone imbalance is one of the most important risks for womb cancer.
+A hormone imbalance is one of the most important risks for developing this condition.
 Specifically, your risk is increased if you have high levels of a hormone called oestrogen in your body.

 How is it diagnosed?

 You should visit your GP if you have abnormal vaginal bleeding.
-While it’s unlikely to be caused by womb cancer, it’s best to be sure.
+While it’s unlikely to be caused by cancer of the womb, it’s best to be sure.

-Your GP will most probably carry out a physical examination of your pelvic area, including your vagina, womb, ovaries, and bladder.
-They will ask about your symptoms, when they happen, and how often.
+To do so, your GP will most probably carry out a physical examination of your pelvic area, including your vagina, womb, ovaries, and bladder.
+They will ask about the nature of your womb cancer symptoms, when they happen, and how often.

 You may be referred for further tests which include a Transvaginal Ultrasound and a biopsy: